 The construction of trails, including user-created unauthorized ones, can cause soil erosion, vegetation loss, and habitat fragmentation.
-Trail uses, including hiking, mountain biking, dog-walking, and horseback riding, can result in trampling of vegetation, soil erosion and compaction, litter, and both indirect and direct effects on wildlife.
+Trail uses, including hiking, mountain biking, dog-walking, and horseback riding, can result in trampling of vegetation, soil erosion and compaction, spread of invasive non-native plants, litter, and both indirect and direct effects on wildlife.
 The majority of proposed trails are multi-use trails, meaning different user groups will share trails and sharing can potentially lead to user conflict.